Sparqzi/funk_py/src/funk_py/sorting/pick_docs.rst

 being made.
 Its core intent is to flatten complex maps down to one level.
 The modes primarily effect how lists are handled internally, but general, when a list is encountered where a key is specified, :func:`pick` should iterate over the list and continue following the ``output_map`` to find data within each item in the list.
+It further has several available :ref:`special instructions <instruction-label>` which can be used to specify means to decode strings to lists and dictionaries.

+.. _mode-label:

 Modes
 ----------------------------------------------------------------------------------------------------

-.. _mode-label:

 There are currently four modes available: :ref:`Combinatorial <combinatorial-label>`, :ref:`tandem <tandem-label>`, :ref:`reduce <reduce-label>`, and :ref:`accumulate <accumulate-label>`